mpdf/mpdf.github.io/troubleshooting/postcript-printers.md

 modification_time: 2015-08-05T12:00:36+00:00
 ---

-<p>If you have problems with PDF files printing on PostScript printers, this may be helped by setting the configurable variable in <span class="filename">config.php</span>:</p>
+If you have problems with PDF files printing on PostScript printers, this may be helped by setting the configurable variable in <span class="filename">config.php</span>:

 {% highlight php %}
 <?php